-All languages have active forms.
-Some languages have passive forms, and some do not.
-The passive form is not used for the same purposes in all of the languages that have it.
+All languages use active forms.
+Some languages use passive forms, and some do not.
+Some languages use passive forms only for certain purposes, and the passive form is not used for the same purposes in all of the languages that use it.